adam-delacroix/adam-delacroix.github.io/content/abt/index.md

 When I started impact play I read some books about flogging and related topics, but I was always frustrated by the lack of actual technical information.
 There does not seem to be many places where one can find detailed scene breakdowns, and explanations about them.

 One of my goals with this website is to provide technically-focused information on impact play so that newcomers can get started efficiently and avoid making the same mistakes I made.

+## Writing about my projects.

+I like to make things, and some of my projects don't really belong to a regular blog.

+Needless to explain why I can't really publish a "how to make an impact play rolling bag from scratch" on instructables.

+Those projects are not for sale, but I generally try to give as much details as possible so that other hobbyists can replicate them semi-easily.

 ## How to reach out.